David-Manniche/TheMarket/readme.txt

     => 043493 - Meta title is not working
-    => 043497 - Colour of Subscribe section on blog page doesn't update
+    => 043497 - Colour of Subscribe section on blog page doesn't update => 042602 -  If we come back on home page from checkout and there are only shipped and only pickup products then products on checkout are the only products which gets display on cart popup

 Enhancements:
     => Tax module upgrade